 Built on Prospect Bluff, a prominent bank overlooking the Apalachicola River, the site that would become Fort Gadsden was involved in a bloody battle for power during Spanish Florida’s last days.

 In the summer and fall of 1814, near the conclusion of the War of 1812, British Major Edward Nicholls led an expedition to recruit Seminole Indians and escaped black slaves in Florida to assist them in the fight against America.
-At this time, Spain was losing its hold on Florida and Britain hoped to take advantage of Spain’s weak defenses.
+At this time, Spain was losing its hold on Florida, and Britain hoped to take advantage of Spain’s weak defenses.
 Unchallenged, British Colonel Edward Nicolls and Captain George Woodbine established a stronghold on Prospect Bluff in 1814.
-They offered land and freedom to slaves in the British West Indies for service and recruited more slaves from Louisiana, Alabama, Georgia and the Lower Creek Nation.
+They offered land and freedom to slaves in the British West Indies for service and recruited more slaves from Louisiana, Alabama, Georgia, and the Lower Creek Nation.

-In 1816, the American army, under the command of Major General Andrew Jackson, constructed Fort Scott at the junction of the on the Flint and Chattahoochee Rivers in Georgia, just a few miles from Florida.
+In 1816, the American army, under the command of Major General Andrew Jackson, constructed Fort Scott at the junction of the Flint and Chattahoochee Rivers in Georgia, just a few miles from Florida.
 The fort was purportedly built to protect the American border between Georgia and Florida, but Jackson also had other plans – to destroy Negro Fort.
-In July 1816 Jackson gave the order to destroy Negro fort and to return the blacks to their white owners.
+In July 1816, Jackson gave the order to destroy Negro fort and to return the blacks to their white owners.

 In the ensuing warfare, an American shell hit an open magazine within the fort, killing approximately 300 men, women, and children.
 Colonel Clinch later reported that “the explosion was awful and the scene horrible beyond description.”

 The pace of destruction and bloodshed increased over the next two years for everyone along the Apalachicola River on the American border.
-Settlers were killed, plantations raided, livestock and slaves seized.
+Settlers were killed, plantations raided, and livestock and slaves seized.

-This “savage and negro war,” as Andrew Jackson himself called it, was devised to destroy black towns in Florida, depriving slaves of bordering states of refuge, while at the same time bringing the entire Florida province under American rule.
+This “savage and negro war,” as Andrew Jackson himself called it, was devised to destroy black towns in Florida, depriving slaves of bordering states of refuge while at the same time bringing the entire Florida province under American rule.

 Despite Spanish protests, Jackson ordered Lieutenant James Gadsden to build a new fort on the site of the old Negro Fort in 1818.
-This post was called Fort Gadsden and American forces were garrisoned there until Florida was ceded to the United States.
+This post was called Fort Gadsden, and American forces were garrisoned there until Florida was ceded to the United States.